Choosing the Right Grinder Type for Cannabis

 • Offers a convenient storage area for ground herb

-• Allows for efficient kief collection
+• Allows for efficient pollen collection

 • Provides a consistent grind